PerezEnric/App-Dispositius/README.md

 ## Features

-In this App the user can press any song an its lyrics will be displayed.
-In addition, if a song in the list is pressed for a while, it will be saved into a Favourites List.
-The user can see the songs saved by pressing the favourites button in the songs list.
-Finally, if the user presses a song in the Favourites List, this will be deleted from the list.
+This App lets the user see lyrics for the available songsd.
+In addition, if a song in the list is pressed for a moment, it will be saved into the Favorite Lyrics List.
+The user can see the songs saved by pressing the menu button in the bottom right corner, and then select the favorite option.
+Finally, if the user presses a song in the Favorite Lyrics List, the song will be deleted from that list.

 All the data is storaged and managed from Firebase.